 Digimat-VA: Your next innovative Solution for Virtual Allowables Computation!

-Digimat Virtual Allowables is a Solution of Digimat software that integrate the right Digimat Tools and features to compute the behavior of composite coupons
+Digimat Virtual Allowables is a Solution of Digimat software that integrates the right Digimat Tools and features to predict the behavior of composite coupons

 Digimat-VA (“Virtual Allowables”) is an efficient solution that empowers engineers to virtually compare materials before going into the lengthy physical allowables.
 By generating virtual allowables, engineers can now start the component design in parallel to the physical allowable campaign.